mna12478/Tensorflow_mnist/README.md

 8. Early Stopping by either iterations or epoches.
 9. Save the model and parameters.

-The following is the content in scalars in Tensorboard. 'epoch_loss' is the average loss in each epoch, 'loss' includes 3 kind of losses in each iteration: cross_entropy loss, l2 loss, loss for mnist(cross_entropy loss + with/without l2 loss)
+The following is the content of scalars in Tensorboard. 'epoch_loss' is the average loss of each epoch, 'loss' includes 3 kind of losses of each iteration: cross_entropy loss, l2 loss, loss for mnist(cross_entropy loss + with/without l2 loss)

 'layer1_scope' and 'layer2_scope' represent distribution of the weights and bias of the first and second layer, including min, max, mean and stddev. 'learning_rate' is the distribution of learning_rate in each epoch.